naninovel/docs/docs/faq/index.md

 ## Will I get access to the source code when I buy Naninovel?

-All the Unity-related source code is available in the distributed package.
-Some Naninovel core sources are precompiled and we are not able to provide access to them at the moment.
+All the Unity-related source code is available in the distributed package, while some core Naninovel sources are precompiled into dynamic assemblies.
+You can download the precompiled sources in the account ([account.naninovel.com](https://account.naninovel.com)) after registering a Naninovel license.

 ## What are the legal usage terms and conditions?